vprusso/antidist/README.md

 python main.py -d 5 -i 10
 ```

-this will yield the following output:
+this will yield output that looks akin to the following:

 ```
 Iteration 1 out of 10.
 Is antidistinguishable: True -- Is violated: False